Want to ask other teachers about teaching the weather, or share experiences? Twitter @RMetS_MetLink

 Weather and Climate subject knowledge CPD for secondary geography teachers.

-“Come Rain or Shine” will be running three times in 2017: from 30th January, 19th June and 2nd October.
+“Come Rain or Shine” will be available until the end of 2019 and will run again from 9th June 2020.
 The course runs for three weeks and takes approximately three hours per week.
 While the course is running, there are mentors on hand to answer questions.
 However, the course will remain available for 15 weeks, and you have free access to the course materials for 5 weeks from whenever you first register for the course within that 15 week period.

 - Describe the weather features associated with depressions, anticyclones and the four main air masses which affect the UK.

 - Interpret a synoptic chart (also known as a weather chart) to provide details about wind speed and direction, precipitation and cloud cover.